-forgery or fraud, public-order offenses, neatly fit into one of the aforementioned crime categories were coded as "other and city or county ordinance violations. crimes"; these include crimes such as
+forgery or fraud, public-order offenses, and city or county ordinance violations.

 Neighborhood Maps and Figures

 We use the term "neighborhood" throughout the report rather than Census Tract because "neighborhood" is more colloquially understood.
 Neighborhood-level racial and ethnic composition comes from the 2010 U.S. Census Tracts.
 We linked arrest locations to U.S. Census data by geocoding the addresses to Census Tracts using Geographic Information Software.36 Based on the arrest-location address, censusbased measures of neighborhood racial and ethnic composition were constructed.
 Consistent with prior academic research (Sampson et al., 2002), neighborhood-level variables were created using Census Tracts, which represent geographic units of between 1,200 and 8,000 people (U.S. Census, 2010a).